cartergeile/pets-api/Pets/README.md

 This app will allow the eusers of our react front-end application to CRUD pets and their toys

+This application uses token authentication instead of sessions

 ## Resources

 ## Pets